 My research interests reside at the intersection of culture, identity, and power in transcultural education and virtual spaces.
 I examine the complex relationships between transnational mobility in higher education and the lived realities of academic nomads.

-My research and writing is published in peer-reviewed journals including the Journal of Intercultural Education, the Journal of International Students, and the Journal of Studies in International Education.
+My research and writing is published in books and peer-reviewed journals including the Journal of Intercultural Education, the Journal of International Students, and the Journal of Studies in International Education among others.

 I am currently examining the ways immigrants and refugees reconceptualize and reframe what it means to be educated.
 How does the purpose and value of education vary across cultural contexts?